BarlowR/BarlowR.github.io/content/trips/2024-06-08-potato-hill-xc-league/Potato_Hill_XC_League20240608.md

 After making it most of the way around the mountain and not finding the climb, I found instead that the winds were venturi-ing through the canyon from the East.
 I had a terrifying time dolphin flying along terrain trying to get back out.
 Thankfully I got a few lucky climbs, and I was able to return at nearly the same elevation to where I had first connected with the mountain.
 From there I followed the same general path as I had today before and worked my way to the top, with plenty of altitude over the top.
 In the time I spent faffing around, the winds had switched from East to West around 400 m off the top.

 I glided out to the valley with tons of elevation, and a nice 20 kmh tailwind from the West.
 I made it to the northern point without a climb, then found a few bubbles to get me 3-400 m up on the way south.
-I was nearly about to land when I went for the only possible trigger I could see in a field, a a tiny bump with trees on the downwind side.
+I was nearly about to land when I went for the only possible trigger I could see in a field, a tiny bump with trees on the downwind side.
 I found a light climb here which led me to a slightly stronger but still light climb that took me back to a comfortable altitude.

 At this point my instrument said goal was on a 6:1 glide, so I pushed into the headwind.
 This was not the right move, and I got nailed to the ground.
 I tagged ESS, but turned and landed 2 km short of goal.
 Goal was on the other side of a river, and I didn't want to chance it.